russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Home.md

 # Grade 11 Introduction to Computer Science - Section 2
 ## Most Recent Class

-<div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/current-courses/grade-11-introduction-to-computer-science/section-2/thread-4/day-9/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">
+<div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/current-courses/grade-11-introduction-to-computer-science/section-2/thread-4/day-10/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">

-### Thread 4, Day 9 - Tuesday, June 6, 2023
+### Thread 4, Day 10 - Wednesday, June 7, 2023

 #### Agenda

 1. Working period for [[Current Courses/Grade 11 Introduction to Computer Science/Tasks/The Culminating Task\|the Culminating Task]]
-	- Continue coding your app.
+	- Aim to complete coding for your app tonight.
-	> [!TIP]
-	> A gentle reminder – don't forget about [[Media/Requirement 6\|step #6]] regarding logical errors and syntax errors.
-Here's [an example post](https://drive.google.com/file/d/1ZVAj0o9l-LiVToJ2yyVgO6CrranTVuie/view).
-	- Are you authoring an app that writes to a database?
-Allows the user to categorize data?
-Something [[Media/Categorizing Data in the Favourite Movies App\|like this]]?
-		- If so, the [[Current Courses/Grade 11 Introduction to Computer Science/Recaps/Thread 3 - Modeling Data#1 – Databases\|thread 3 recap on databases]] to build Favourite Movies, and the [[Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data\|extension tutorial on how to design database tables to be joined]], will be helpful.
+	- If you are writing an app that involves data being categorized and stored within a database, this [[Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Grouping and Sorting Data\|one final optional tutorial on how to sort and group data may be useful]].
+	- Depending on your app, remember that you can still meet requirements for the culminating task even if you have not implemented all of your original goals – chat with Mr. Gordon if you are not sure.
 	- When stuck, use your 🦆, use each other for help, use Mr. Gordon, or take a break.
 	> [!IMPORTANT]
 	> Use of machine learning assistants (GitHub Copilot, ChatGPT, and similar software) is not permitted for any part the culminating task.
 The express purpose of the culminating task is to demonstrate your understanding of concepts and vocabulary learned this year in the course.
 Use of a machine learning assistant or other "AI" software will be considered an academic honesty violation and [handled as described in the School Life Guide](https://lcs.myschoolapp.com/ftpimages/108/download/download_4338056.pdf#page=58).